jmdimatteo/Savant-RaspberryPi-Relay/README.md

-# Savant-RaspberryPi-Relay
+# Savant-RaspberryPi-Relay-8
-Savant control of a Raspberry Pi's GPIO pins.
+Savant control of 8 Raspberry Pi GPIO pins.
 Relays attached to these GPIOs can be used to control garage doors, outlets, sprinklers or any other on/off or momentary open/close device.
 ## Synopsis
 The Savant profile reads and writes GPIO pin states to the Raspberry Pi using WiringPi (http://wiringpi.com).
 The profile will read a pin's state whenever a write command is sent and will also poll for changes every 30 seconds.